nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     <td><strong>Parameter</strong></td>
     <td>
       An input that you as the user, will give to the command.
 These can be in the form of numbers or text.
-      Some commands take in a parameter after the prefix, some without a prefix and some without parameters.
+      Some commands take in a parameter after the prefix while some don't require a prefix/parameter.
     </td>
   </tr>
   <tr>